dr-alok-tiwari/ai4edu.github.io/README.md

 # AI-HUB: Demystifying Artificial Intelligence for Everyone

 Hi!
-I'm your [**Dr. Alok Tiwari**](https://dr-alok-tiwari.github.io/), Assistant Professor at Goa Institute of Management, North Goa, Goa, India.
+I'm [**Dr. Alok Tiwari**](https://dr-alok-tiwari.github.io/), Assistant Professor at Goa Institute of Management, North Goa, Goa, India.
 I'm a passionate Data Scientist and AI professional with 7+ years of experience in research, teaching, and industry.
 My expertise lies in leveraging cutting-edge techniques like Machine Learning, Deep Learning, and Computer Vision to drive positive change in the healthcare landscape.